 The OCD Clinic at Johns Hopkins Hospital provides comprehensive outpatient assessments and treatment for individuals suffering from OCD and related disorders.
-It is directed by Gerald Nestadt, MD, MPH, and Lisa Wuyek, PhD.
+It is directed by Gerald Nestadt, MD, MPH.
 Dr. Nestadt is a psychiatrist experienced in the clinical management of OCD and is actively involved in research into the causes of the disorder.
-Dr. Wuyek is a clinical psychologist with expertise in cognitive-behavioral therapy of individuals with OCD.

-For additional information about the clinic, or to schedule an appointment, please call Marianne Kistner at 410-955-6111
+For additional information about the clinic, or to schedule an appointment, please call 410-955-5212.

 GENERAL OCD TREATMENT INFORMATION

 Effective treatments for each person with OCD varies just as the symptoms of OCD vary from person to person.
 The individual affected by OCD and their family members and friends can benefit from learning all they can about the disorder.
 Treatments can include one or more of the following:

 Finding the most effective medication is important and useful.
 A series of trials on different medications is not uncommon.
 Psychiatrists can prescribe medications for OCD.
 It is important to discuss your symptoms honestly and openly and report any side effects you experience when taking medications.
 Although medications may have side effects, they can be very effective in reducing the symptoms of OCD with minimal adverse side effects.
 It is important to learn as much about the medication as possible, given that some medications do adversely interact with alcohol, other medications, sunlight, certain foods, etc. Medications commonly prescribed for OCD include Anafrinal, Luvox, Paxil, Prozac, Lexapro, Celexa, Cymbalta, Zoloft, and Effexor.
 There are additional ‘second-line’ treatments that may be prescribed.